top of page

 When you have received your parcel through the post, unwrap it as soon as possible.
 Enabling you to firstly check the contents and secondly to allow the sculptures to acclimatize to the environment.

-Don't leave sculpture wrapped and stored in a hot place.
+Refrain from leave sculpture wrapped and stored in a hot place.

 Maintaining sculpture